PeterO2309/Bertelsmann-Scholarship-2020-2021-Cloud-Track/README.md

 - I revised the code from the tutorial series "Python Flask Tutorial: Full-Featured Web App " by Corey Schafer up to part 10 of 15.

+# D27: Day 27 of #60daysofudacity (Wednesday, January 6th, 2021)
+- I continued studying "Python Flask Tutorial: Full-Featured Web App " by Corey Schafer
+- I watched and practiced parts 11 of 15 "Blueprints and Configuration" in the series.